Growth Hormone Blood Test

 A single fasting growth hormone (GH) level is of limited value.
 The secretion of GH is episodic and pulsatile.
 GH has a half-life of 20 to 25 minutes.
 Testing for growth hormone deficiency or excess is best done as part of a dynamic test involving specific stimuli (see the online Endocrine Appendices: Growth Hormone Stimulation and Growth Hormone Suppression).
 Insulin-like growth factor-1 can also be useful in assessing growth hormone status.

-Growth hormone (GH), also known as somatotropin or HGH-human growth hormone, is a hormone produced by the pituitary gland.
+Growth hormone (GH), also known as somatotropin or HGH-human growth hormone), is a hormone produced by the pituitary gland.
 The pituitary gland, one of the most important glands of our bodies, receives the signal from the hypothalamus to release the GH.
-Once this happens, the GH flows through the bloodstream targeting different body functions.
+Once this happens, the GH flows through the bloodstream, targeting different body functions.

-Growth Hormone - Everything You Need to Know
+Growth Hormone: Everything You Need to Know

-Growth hormone (GH), also known as somatotropin or HGH-human growth hormone, is a hormone produced by the pituitary gland.
+The pituitary gland produces growth hormone (GH), also known as somatotropin or HGH (human growth hormone).
 The pituitary gland, one of the most important glands of our bodies, receives the signal from the hypothalamus to release the GH.
-Once this happens, the GH flows through the bloodstream targeting different body functions.
+Once this happens, the GH flows through the bloodstream, targeting different body functions.

-The growth hormone is paramount for the development of bones and tissues in the early stages of life.
+Growth hormone is paramount for the development of bones and tissues in the early stages of life.
 Even though scientists focus their attention on the GH role in the growth process, this hormone also has a vital role in the metabolic process.

 The growth hormone is also known as an antagonist for insulin.
 This means that even though the GH efforts are more dedicated toward the tissues, its effects are dependent on the activity of the liver and other organs/muscles.